aleksandrbazhin/MicroTimeTracker/readme.md

 Need time tracker? - Well, here it is.

 The "Micro" time tracker parses tasks in your markdown files, recognizing a tiny subset of Markdown.
+It appends time spent on each task into those same tiles.

 ## Markdown subset syntax

-The following is recognized in a markdown task file.
+The following is recognized in a Markdown task file.
+Tasks are from github format.
 ```
-\n# - task group
+"\n# " - task group (instead of \n there can be file start)
-\n[] - uncompleted task
+"\n- [ ] " - uncompleted task
-\n[x] - completed task
+"\n- [x] " - completed task
 **(hours:minutes:seconds)**\n - time spend on the task

 ```